 Checking through the records here in the Provincial Archaeology Office, starting in 1994, Ken was issued 103 archaeology permits throughout his career.
 In the archaeology site database, he is listed as having found 93 sites on the Island and three in Labrador.
 He revisited 56 known sites on the Island and 14 in Labrador.
 Of course, those numbers do not include other projects that he worked on but was not the primary permit holder.
 For example, he assisted Marianne Stopp in 1992 when she led the Labrador South Coastal Survey in finding or revisiting nearly 90 sites.

-Ken also participated in other large and productive archaeology projects in the Province including Red Bay, Ferryland and the Beothuk Project.
-One of the outcomes of the Beothuk Project was the discovery of the important Recent Indian-Beothuk site at Boyd’s Cove.
+Ken also participated in other large and productive archaeology projects in the Province including Red Bay, Ferryland, and the Beothuk Project.
+One of the outcomes of the Beothuk Project was the discovery of the important Recent Period-Beothuk site at Boyd’s Cove.

 I personally worked with Ken for nearly 20 years and came to know him as a very kind and intelligent man.
 He had an encyclopedic knowledge of Newfoundland and Labrador history and archaeology in particular that we came to rely on.
 His knowledge and good nature are missed every day.
 The Provincial Archaeology Office Review Volume 15 for the 2016 Field Season was dedicated to Ken.